Liphium/station/README.md

 ## This repository

-Everything you can see in this repository are services that, together, power the Liphium Chat app.
-For now there is no guide to installing this thing.
-I'll provide that soon enough when the app is at least somewhat ready for release, so you'll have to wait for now.
+Everything you can see in this repository are services that, together, power the Liphium app.
+For using Liphium, you need to have this installed on some VPS in the cloud or even your own home server.
+How to do that and what to look out for is available in [our documentation](https://liphium.com/docs/town-setup/docker).
+There is currently only a guide for installing it with Docker.
+But since that's the best way for now, you'll just have to get used to Docker.